-If you are having a hard time paying your bills, it may be a sign you do not make enough money.
+If you are having a hard time paying your bills, it may be a sign you do not make enough money or that you don't make as much as you though you would with your first job.
 When it comes to budgeting, paying your bills and paying off bad debts, it is important to realize what your priorities should be.
 This will vary from person to person slightly, but there is a definite order to what bills you should pay no matter what.
 After that the order may shift depending on your priorities and your situation.
 If you do not get your priorities right you risk the chance of losing your home.
 In addition to following the following steps, you will need to find a way to break out of your financial rut.

 Your first priority should be shelter, food and electricity/heat.
 These are the basics that an individual needs to live.
 Within these categories it is possible to overspend.
 Your housing should not be more than twenty five percent of your salary.
 If it is then you need to sell your house and buy a new one, or increase your income.
 You can decide which way you want to deal with the situation.
 Similarly you should do all you can to keep your grocery bill at a reasonable level.
 Reasonable may have different limits if you are deeply in debt and behind on your bills as compared to being debt free.
 Do not starve, but you can work to lower your grocery bill.
 Also you should try to lower utility costs as much as possible.
 It can difficult to cover these bills when the fluctuate.
 You need to budget to cover the fluctuating bills so you can cover the months they are more expensive.